kysely-org/kysely/README.md

 # Getting started

 Please visit our documentation site [kysely.dev](https://kysely.dev) to get started.
-We also have a comprehensive API documentation that's hosted [here](https://kysely-org.github.io/kysely/) but you can access the same documentation in your IDE by hovering over a class/method/property/whatever you want more info and examples on.
+We also have a comprehensive API documentation hosted [here](https://kysely-org.github.io/kysely/) but you can access the same documentation in your IDE by hovering over a class/method/property/whatever.

 # Contributors